-Department of Information Studies has a well-established reputation for research in the field of library and information studies, demonstrated in the results of the Research Assessment Exercise (RAE) 2008, with 50% of its research outputs judged as internationally excellent and 85% as internationally recognised.
-Currently, research activity and interests in the Department clusters around three foci:
+The Department of Information Studies has a well-established reputation for research in the field of library and information studies, which is demonstrated in the results of Research Excellence Frameworks.